yudong-94/personal-website/projects/data viz/MakeOverMonday0813.md

 #### My Visualization

 Despite from createing a map, as we have description column in the data, I tried for the first time to create word cloud in Tableau.
 But of course, this require some pre-processing of the column to transform the paragraphs to list of words.
 I used R to do this, and you can find the code at the end of this article.
+And you can find a breif introduction to how to make a word cloud in Tableau [here](https://kb.tableau.com/articles/howto/creating-a-word-cloud).

 --
 <div class='tableauPlaceholder' id='viz1534225799813' style='position: relative'>